bimagv/3-hexo-forked/layout/indexs.md

 >because it's "in the cloud"

-Then Patrick say: *There is no cloud!
+Then Patrick says: *There is no cloud!
 Its just someone else's computer* *fuarkkk

 ## Comfortable with archive based blog
 When I create [bimagv.miraheze.org](https://bimagv.miraheze.org) I need to make note when offline, that troublesome too.